Prussian Eastern Railway Headquarters

-The Prussian Eastern Railway Headquarters in Bydgoszcz (former German name: Bromberg) is a historical building, formerly the Prussian Eastern Railway headquarters.
+The Prussian Eastern Railway Headquarters is a historical building in Bydgoszcz, Poland.
+It is the former headquarters of the Prussian Eastern Railway.
 It is registered on the Kuyavian-Pomeranian Voivodeship Heritage List of Poland.

 Location

-The building is located at 63 Dworcowa street, in downtown Bydgoszcz, on the embankment of to Brda river, approx. 300 meters from the main railway station.
+The building is located at 63 Dworcowa Street, in downtown Bydgoszcz, on the embankment of to Brda river, approx. 300 metres from the main railway station.
 Until 1919, its address was Bahnhofstrasse 28, Bromberg.